-Hiking, horseback riding, mountain biking, snowshoeing, backcountry skiing, and snowmobile riding are popular activities on Forest Service trails and trails located on private property.
+Hiking, horseback riding, mountain biking, snowshoeing, backcountry skiing, and snowmobile riding are popular activities on USFS trails and trails located on private property.
 Trailheads for the Bull of the Woods Trail, Long Canyon Trail, Goose Lake Trail, and Gold Hill Trail are also located within the Village.
 The J.R.
 Memorial Trail was constructed by the Village and runs along the Rio Hondo between the Children's Center and Sutton Place.
 TSVI permits hiking along the Rubezahl Return Trail during the off-season.
 This trail provides a connection between the Village Core and the Kachina Area.
 The Rubezahl Return Trail and Williams Lake Trail provide a continuous pedestrian connection that extends almost the full length of the Village but not to Amizette.
 The Village envisions that pedestrians and hikers would be able to access the trail from numerous points and connect to parks, trailheads, and resort destinations throughout the Village.

-The Village owns a 2-acre parking lot on Kachina Road dedicated to hiker parking.
+The Village owns a two-acre parking lot on Kachina Road dedicated to hiker parking.
 It has a capacity of at least 50 cars.

 Business enterprises take advantage of the trails network.
-Rio Grande Stables and Northside at Taos Ski Valley offer guided horseback riding, lama treks, and snow mobile excursions along various trails in and around the Village and across the Pattison Trust property.
+Rio Grande Stables and Northside at Taos Ski Valley offer guided horseback riding, lama treks, and snowmobile excursions along various trails in and around the Village and across the Pattison Trust property.
 The Field Institute of Taos, a non-profit organization has offered outdoor education programs in the Village since 1996, and regularly use the trails for both day and overnight events.
 The Chamber of Commerce and other organizations support the Up and Over Trail Run, which is in its 12th year.
 This annual 10K is a challenging trail run with beautiful views of Kachina and Wheeler Peak.

-Distance Permitted Uses

-7.3 miles hiking + horseback + snowshoeing

-2 miles hiking + snowshoeing

-10.7 miles hiking + horseback riding

-3.5 miles hiking + horseback riding + snowshoeing

-2.4 miles hiking + horseback riding + snowshoeing

-4.2 miles hiking + horseback riding

-4.0 miles hiking + horseback riding

-2.0 miles hiking + horseback riding

-3.6 miles hiking + horseback riding

-5.1 miles hiking + horseback riding + ATVs

-7.3 miles 2 miles 10.7 miles 3.5 miles 2.4 miles 4.2 miles 4.0 miles 2.0 miles 3.6 miles
+Table 14 - Trails Name Distance Permitted Uses Wheeler Peak 7.3 miles hiking + horseback + snowshoeing Wheeler Peak Summit 2 miles hiking + snowshoeing Lobo Peak 10.7 miles hiking + horseback riding Italianos 3.5 miles hiking + horseback riding + snowshoeing Gavilan 2.4 miles hiking + horseback riding + snowshoeing Manzanita 4.2 miles hiking + horseback riding Yerba Canyon 4.0 miles hiking + horseback riding Williams Lake 2.0 miles hiking + horseback riding Long Canyon 3.6 miles hiking + horseback riding Goose Lake & Gold Hill 5.1 miles hiking + horseback riding + ATVs

-Table 14 - Trails
+Table 14 Trails i abic i i ano